-When the cold weather chills you to the bone, make Crock Pot Swiss Steak!
+When the cold weather chills you to the bone, make a crockpot Swiss steak!
 This fabulous cube steak recipe features juicy beef with caramelized onions and tomatoes.
-It’s a simple and scrumptious comfort food meal that is perfect for any cool night!
+It’s a simple and scrumptious comfort food meal that’ll warm you up from your head to your toes!

 Winter is in full swing, and that means the chilly weather is here to stay for a while.
 When the cold weather leaves you feeling frozen, warm up with Crock Pot Swiss Steak.

 This easy weeknight dinner is comfort food at its best!

 Content Covered Here

 Dinner for your family will be on the table with very little effort with this simple slow cooker recipe!

 - Budget Friendly.